Locations:

 Many brachial plexus injuries will heal without surgery over a period of weeks to months, especially if they’re mild.
 Nerve injuries that heal on their own tend to have better outcomes in terms of muscle and nerve function.

-If your healthcare provider thinks that the injury has a good potential for recovery without surgery, they may wait to see how your injury heals before considering surgery.
+If your healthcare provider thinks the injury has a good potential for recovery without surgery, they may wait to see how your injury heals before considering surgery.

 Your provider may recommend physical therapy as your injury heals to prevent joint and muscle stiffness.
 You’ll also likely need to rest your arm and shoulder and avoid strenuous activities.